arshidkv12/staticsqlmap/README.md

 Find vulnerability (sql injection) in php source code.

 ### How to use it ?
- Fist extract zip file (python) then paste php source code.
+ Fist extract zip file then enter following code in terminal.
-#### File tree
-- staticsqlmap
-  - main.py
-  - requests.py
-  - rmdoc.py
-  - index.php (Your php main source code)
-  - ......
-(Other files and folders)

 `python main.py`

+`Enter main file name:`
+index.php

+`Enter main path:`
+test/